 Faculty Development Grants for Enhanced Teaching and Scholarship (ETS) are designed to encourage faculty to engage in professional activities that will enhance their growth as teachers and scholars, thereby supporting exceptional student learning.

-The first priority in awarding ETS funds is to support proposals that most successfully demonstrate clear project viability, significance, and sustained impact beyond the grant period.
+Priority in awarding ETS funds goes to support proposals that most successfully demonstrate clear project viability, significance, and sustained impact beyond the grant period.
 Not all applications will be awarded funding.
 The committee has the flexibility to determine which applications best meet the guidelines set forth in the Application Guidelines.

 Teaching Grants are designed to enable exceptional student learning by encouraging instructors to expand their pedagogical and/or andragogical skills.
-Teaching Grants support proposals to improve pedagogical or andragogical skills through learning about, implementing and/or assessing new teaching strategies.
+Teaching Grants support proposals to improve pedagogical or andragogical skills through learning about, implementing, and/or assessing new teaching strategies.
 This may include but is not limited to course development or redesign or application of innovative teaching practices.
 Interdisciplinary or collaborative proposals are encouraged.

 - All full-time faculty on a continuing appointment are eligible to apply for a Faculty Development ETS Grant.

 - Individual faculty may submit one ETS grant application a year.
 However, applications from individual faculty members also applying as part of a group will be considered.
-Proposals (whether individual or collaborative) are eligible for grants of up to $10,000.
+Proposals (whether individual or collaborative) are eligible for grants of up to $5,000.

-Proposals should be written for the non-specialist.
+- Proposals should be written for the non-specialist.

-Proposals that involve human subjects or the use of human tissues are subject to the requirements of UF’s Institutional Review Board (IRB).
+- Proposals that involve human subjects or the use of human tissues are subject to the requirements of UF’s Institutional Review Board (IRB).
 Proposals that involve the use of vertebrate animals are subject to the requirements of UF’s Institutional Animal Care and Use Committee (IACUC).
 IRB and IACUC approvals are not a prerequisite to submitting an ETS Faculty Development Grant application but are required prior to the commencement of the research.